On growth rate and contact homology: Positivity of intersection and tori foliated by Reeb orbits

 Introduced by Gromov \cite{Gromov85} and McDuff \cite{McDuff94}, positivity of intersection states that, in dimension $4$, two distinct pseudo-holomorphic curves $C$ and $C'$ have a finite number of intersection points and that each of these points contributes positively to the algebraic intersection number $C\cdot C'$.
-In this text we will only consider the simplest form of positivity of intersection: let $M$ be a $4$-dimensional manifold, $C$ and $C'$ be two $J$-pseudo-holomorphic curves and $p\in M$ so that $C$ and $C'$ intersect transversely at $p$.
+In this text, we will only consider the simplest form of positivity of intersection: let $M$ be a $4$-dimensional manifold, $C$ and $C'$ be two $J$-holomorphic curves and $p\in M$ so that $C$ and $C'$ intersect transversely at $p$.
 Consider $v\in T_p C$ and $v'\in T_p C'$ two non-zero tangent vectors.
-Then $(v,Jv,v',Jv')$ is a direct basis of $T_p M$ ($J$ orients $T_p M$).
-In contact world, positivity of intersection results in the following lemma.
+Then $(v,Jv,v',Jv')$ is an oriented basis of $T_p M$ ($J$ orients $T_p M$).
+In the contact world, positivity of intersection results in the following lemma.